Expert Criminal Defense Lawyer

 If you or someone you care about is facing DUI/DWI charges in Florida, you probably have many questions.
-At The Fighter Law Firm, P.A., I have answers, and I will fight for your best interests following a drunk driving arrest.
+At The Fighter Law Firm, P.A., we have answers, and we will fight for your best interests following a drunk driving arrest.

 As a former prosecutor, I am familiar with all of the tools that police officers use to collect evidence against someone suspected of drunk driving, such as Breathalyzer and field sobriety exercises.
 I also know that these methods are not foolproof and that mistakes happen all of the time.

-Contact me, attorney Thomas Feiter, online or call my law firm in Orlando at 407-574-7576 for a free consultation if you are dealing with a misdemeanor or felony DUI.
+Contact me online or call my law firm in Orlando at 407-574-7576 for a free consultation if you are dealing with a misdemeanor or felony DUI.

 Answers to Your DUI Questions:

 I offer the following answers to frequently asked questions about DUI in Florida:

 A. Not necessarily.
 Your DUI ticket acts as your driver's license for 10 days following your arrest.
 After that, your license is suspended.
 During those 10 days, you must request a formal review hearing in order to pursue a hardship license allowing you to travel to work, school and other important places.
 If you do not request a hearing within 10 days, you will lose your right to one.
 Therefore, it is critical to hire a defense attorney as soon as possible if you have been charged with DUI in Florida.